 This VPN will keep your IP address hidden when downloading so that entities snooping around on torrent platforms won’t be able to harm your online privacy.

-“Friction” between torrent downloaders and producers of music, movies and other media has been a topic of great controversy the last few years.
+“Friction” between torrent downloaders and producers of music, movies, and other media has been a topic of great controversy over the last few years.
 However, the start of this issue can be traced back to more than two decades ago.

-Furthermore, there is another thing regarding downloading which hasn’t changed: ignorance of the law does not excuse one from punishment, so it’s better to know what acts might be illegal when downloading content online and which punishments you might face.
+Furthermore, there is another thing regarding downloading that hasn’t changed: ignorance of the law does not excuse one from punishment, so it’s better to know what acts might be illegal when downloading content online and the punishments you might face.
 That’s why we’ll tell you all about this in this article.

 The Digital Millennium Copyright Act

 In 1998, the United States passed an amendment to Title 17, the law that deals with copyright matters.
 The point of the Digital Millennium Copyright Act (DMCA) was to update copyright law to deal with digital technology.

 You are probably most familiar with the DMCA from seeing it when you find a YouTube video has been taken down for being in violation of the act.
 Alternatively, you might see it sometimes when you’re searching for a full movie on Google, at the bottom of the page.

 What does the DMCA say about downloading?